 Given the multiplicity of runs discussed here and below, it is key to IMERG maintainability and consistency that all of the runs share a common code.
 The different runs are achieved with options programmed into the single system, even though PPS chooses to install separate instantiations of the code for each run.

-Finally, the Early and Late runs are executed in the PPS Real Time (RT) processing system, which is keyed to rapid creation of results, while the Final run is executed in the PPS Production processing system.
+Finally, the Early and Late runs are executed in the PPS Real Time (RT) processing system, which focuses on current data, while the Final run is executed in the PPS Production processing system.

 3.2.2 Retrospective Processing